kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 **Create BackupStorage:**

-Now, create a `BackupStorage` object specifying the desired bucket, and directory inside the bucket where the backed up data will be stored.
+Now, create a `BackupStorage` custom resource specifying the desired bucket, and directory inside the bucket where the backed up data will be stored.

 Below is the YAML of `BackupStorage` object that we are going to create,